insertokername/depy/README.md

 This application does not cause conficts with existing scoop installed programs.

+## Buckets

+Buckets are repositories that contain a number of packages.
+Each bucket has its purpose:
+- main: contains most cli applications and frameworks and etc
+- extras: contains mostly gui apps and apps that don't fit the main bucket criteria
+- versions: contains older versions of packages that have changed their install system and require special instructions compared to the newer packages.

+You can also make your own [custom buckets](#adding-a-custom-bucket)

 ## depy.json

 The format of a depy.json looks like this: